mredenti/ModernCMake/slides/episodes/testing.md

 The above complement tests by providing additional verification of the code quality, adherence to relevant standards and catching common programming models.
 Dynamic code analysis is also possible with CMake projects.

+## CTEST

+- The CTest is the testing tool used to control how tests execute

+- By default, `ctest` will execute all defined tests one at a time, logging a status message as each test is started and completed, but hiding all test output.
+An overall summary of the tests will be printed at the end.

+- Rich features are provided for defining how tests use resources, constraints between tests, and controlling how tests execute.

+- Reporting options include support for a dedicated dashboard server (CDash) or file ouptput in the widely used JUnit XML format.

+# The CTest command-line interface

+## CTEST

+show a couple of things with the CTest command line interface

 <!--